 There are a number of appropriate academic adjustments, depending upon the specific disability-related needs of the student.
 View the Accommodation Guidelines prior to arranging for accommodations.
 Types of accommodations include but are not limited to the following:

 Students who have a print disability may request copies of their textbooks in alternative formats.
 The college uses a variety of sources to supply these materials, including files obtained from the publisher and scanning books in house.
 In order to request texts in alternative formats, the following procedures must be followed:

-• Print or fill in and submit the Application for Texts in Alternative Formats.
+-Complete the Form for Application for Texts in Alternate Formats.

 -Submit documentation of your print disability and proof of purchase.